 Tour de France 2026: Favourites

-fotobureau Cor VosIn the previous Tour de France, Tadej Pogacar won the overall classification, underlining his supremacy with four stage victories.
-Thymen Arensman and Tim Merlier each won two stages, while the remaining stages were won by individual riders.
+fotobureau Cor VosIn last year's Tour de France, Tadej Pogacar won the overall classification, underlining his supremacy with four stage victories.
+Thymen Arensman and Tim Merlier took two stages apiece, while the remaining victories were shared among different riders.
+What will we get this time?

-Please click the links in the table below to access our previews of the stage favourites.
+Please click the links below to access our previews of the stage favourites.

 Tour de France 2026 - stage contenders